antoonhuiskens/aks-terraform/README.md

 Once this completes (I'm seeing around 10-15 minutes typically), terraform reports the outputs defined:

 * kubeconfig - the kubeconfig file
+* kubernetes_host - the kubernetes hostname
-* acr_host - the hostname for the azure container registry *
+* acr_fqdn - the hostname for the azure container registry
+* acr_name - the ...
 * rg - name of the main resource group